digiscot/digiscot-website/pages/projects/deaf-connections.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: DEAFinitely Digital
+project-title: DEAFinitely Digital
-excerpt: Supporting the deaf community to develop and advance their digital skills
+project-excerpt: Supporting the deaf community to develop and advance their digital skills
-lead: Deaf Connections
+project-lead: Deaf Connections
 website: http://www.deafconnections.co.uk/
 email:
 twitter-url: